 Safeguarding is a standing item on the agenda for every meeting of the full board.

-The Governing Board/Board of Trustees of South Ascot Village School understands and fulfils its responsibilities, namely to ensure that:
+The Governing Body of South Ascot Village School understands and fulfils its responsibilities, namely to ensure that:

 - they liaise with the headteacher and/or designated teachers over safeguarding matters.